 A solid mix of Satisfaction and Routine

-Jim Rollince explains how to actively stay in shape and enjoy the experience.
+Jim Rollince explains how to stay in shape and enjoy the experience actively.

-Learning to love however, is different from naturally engaging in something that's enjoyable.
+Learning to love, however, is different from naturally engaging in something enjoyable.
 Routines can be easy, and not very strenuous; but after all, they are just routines.
-So it's with my dear advice that as practitioners of exercise and fitness we teach ourselves new things, while also teaching our body the same.
+So, it is with my dear advice that as practitioners of exercise and fitness we teach ourselves new things, while also teaching our body the same.
 This is inherently true with things like dance.
 More specifically, Zumba is an excellent example of something different, fun, and unique.
 The ability to genuinely enhance cardiovascular function and endurance, while practicing muscle memory routines effectively exercises the whole body.
-And simply put, it is fun.

-Things like mountain climbing, biking, quad-racing, fishing, golfing, etc. These are all great ways to actively stay in shape, and they are quite enjoyable as well!
+Things like mountain climbing, biking, quad-racing, fishing, golfing, etc. These are all great ways to stay in shape actively, and they are quite enjoyable as well!
 A sudden increase in endorphins will surely make anybody's day brighter.
 Also, almost all of these activities take place outdoors, which captures much needed vitamins from the sun, further enhancing the overall experience.
-Keep in mind however, it is important to get your heart rate up every now and then, so switching on and off amongst these and cardiovascular exercises (i.e. - treadmills) will keep your body guessing while enhancing overall fitness.
+Keep in mind, it is important to get your heart rate up now and then, so switching on and off amongst these and cardiovascular exercises (i.e., treadmills) will keep your body guessing while enhancing overall fitness.

-Sports and Dance are both a leisurely and/or competitive practice, but can also be the most effective way to exercise.
-Treadmills and Ellipticals will shed weight and enhance muscle strength/endurance, but will never capture the soul and rhythm that dance makes so enjoyable.
+Sports and Dance are both leisurely and/or competitive practices but can also be the most effective way to exercise.
+Treadmills and epllipticals will shed weight and enhance muscle strength/endurance but will never capture the soul and rhythm that dance makes so enjoyable.
 Meanwhile, the competitive nature and drive that comes with playing sports will always be an important part of everybody's lives.
-But again, it's important to diversify your fitness, and be able to incorporate pleasure and strain.
-Attempt to pull one's self away from everyday fitness equipment and home gyms; pick up a class of zumba and/or sign up for an intramural softball league and you'll be on your way to a healthier, more enjoyable lifestyle.
+But again, it is important to diversify your fitness and be able to incorporate pleasure and strain.
+Attempt to pull one's self away from everyday fitness equipment and home gyms; pick up a class of Zumba and/or sign up for an intramural softball league and you will be on your way to a healthier, more enjoyable lifestyle.